isabella232/livefyre.en/help/t_search_for_twitter_content.md

 >       >
 >       >Social Search supports complex Twitter search queries, and all standard Twitter syntax input.
 By default, multiple strings will be treated as an AND query.
 Click the **[!UICONTROL  info]** button to see examples of valid input.
 >
+>Results returned will be listed from most recent to least.

+>Items matching your search are displayed in a grid view.
+Mouse over an item to **[!UICONTROL  View Details]**, add it to your Asset Library, or **[!UICONTROL  Publish]** to an App.